thenativeweb/wolkenkit-documentation/lib/docs/latest/getting-started/contributing-to-wolkenkit/developing-ideas-for-contributions/index.md

 ## Contributing code

 The most obvious way to add value to wolkenkit is by contributing code.
 This includes fixing bugs, extending existing features, and even implementing new features.
 In the [thenativeweb/wolkenkit](https://github.com/thenativeweb/wolkenkit/issues) repository you can find a list of all currently open issues.
-This is also the right place to [report an issue](https://github.com/thenativeweb/wolkenkit/issues/new).
 Additionally, to get a high-level overview of what is planned for wolkenkit, have a look at the [roadmap](https://github.com/thenativeweb/wolkenkit/blob/master/roadmap.md).

+Typical questions to come up with ideas are:

+- What feature does not work as expected?
+- What feature could be extended in its functionality?
+- What feature are you missing completely?

+## Reporting issues and raising ideas

+If you found a bug or have an idea for a new feature, [report an issue](https://github.com/thenativeweb/wolkenkit/issues/new) for it.
+To prevent the identical issue being reported multiple times, you should verify whether there is already an issue for your concern in the list of [open issues](https://github.com/thenativeweb/wolkenkit/issues).

 Typical questions to come up with ideas are: